Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 - No water or clear fluids from two hours before surgery

-- Essential medications may be taken with a small sip of water only, as specifically directed by Dr Turner’s anaesthetist
+- Essential medications may be taken with a small sip of water only, as specifically directed by the anaesthetist

 Failure to fast correctly is the most common reason surgeries are postponed on the day.
-If you are unsure about anything, call the hospital or Dr Turner’s rooms before the scheduled procedure.
+If you are unsure about anything, call the hospital or my rooms before the scheduled procedure.

-- Stop using medicated skincare products on the face, including retinoids, salicylic acid, glycolic acid, and benzoyl peroxide — these can affect skin healing
+- Stop using medicated skincare on the face, including retinoids, salicylic acid, glycolic acid and benzoyl peroxide, as these can affect skin healing

 - Avoid significant sun exposure to the face